 Applied economics – definition and meaning

-Applied economics is the study of economics in world situations as opposed to the theory of economics.
+Applied Economics is the study of economics in world situations as opposed to the theory of economics.
 It is the application of economic principles and theories to real situations, and trying to predict the outcomes.

 Put simply; applied economics is the study of observing how theories work in practice.
 The discipline may be practiced at *macroeconomic or *microeconomic levels.

-** ‘Macroeconomics’ refers the whole aggregate economy, while ‘microeconomics’ looks at economics at the individual consumer company level.
+** ‘Macroeconomics’ refers to the whole aggregate economy, while ‘microeconomics’ looks at economics at the individual consumer company level.

 Applying economics to the status of the economy of a country helps eliminate all attempts to dress it up.
 In other words, applied economics prevents making situations appear better or worse than they are.